JTN-Kendal/airaware-cs50-project/DESIGN.md

 - Developed using PyCharm CE (free version of professional development tool focused on python, with support for sql, html, css)
   - More robust set of tools out of the box that VSCode
 - Warp Terminal (Command Line & SQL tasks)
-- Not tested on VSCode
+- Not tested on VSCode - should be fine

 #### Libraries (Primary)
 - CSV